 The consequence of being born in a world of Gershwin, Glass, and Zappa, Frank looks to realize his music in different forms, whether through varied live and broadcast performances or through the art of album making.
 His portfolio consists of chamber, pop/rock, electronic, musical theatre, film, and large ensemble works.

 Creating music that is emotionally or cerebrally potent while sonically crossing through old boundaries is what makes him tick.
 That is why he feels strongly about performing his own works whenever possible.
 Solo piano concerts are intense, passionate and full of storytelling.

 Born in Ottawa, he now lives by the lake in Toronto with his wife/manager.
-Frank is an Associate Composer at the Canadian Music Centre, a member of the Canadian League of Composers and is passionate about social issues related to human rights and the environment.
-Learn about his upcoming project, For Those Who Died Trying, at frankhorvat.com.
+Frank is an Associate Composer at the Canadian Music Centre, a member of the Canadian League of Composers, and the inaugural recipient of the Kathleen McMorrow Music Award for contemporary composition.
+His work has been supported by the Canada Council for the Arts, Ontario Arts Council, Toronto Arts Council and FACTOR.
+He is passionate about social issues related to human rights, mental health and the environment.
+Learn about his upcoming projects at frankhorvat.com.